Visual Representation Alignment for Multimodal Large Language Models: Experiments

 \subsection{Component-wise Analysis}

-In this ablation study, we conduct a comprehensive analysis of key design choices underlying our framework, focusing on three core components: the selection of target visual features, the choice of alignment layer, and the formulation of alignment objectives.
-As in Table~\ref{tab:components_abl}, we evaluate the impact of each component across five benchmarks—CV-Bench, MMVP, What’s Up, POPE, and MME—to elucidate their respective contributions to the model’s performance on vision-grounded tasks.

-\paragraph{Vision foundation models.} We begin by identifying the most effective target visual features for enhancing the alignment of internal visual representations within MLLMs.
-While residual connections and alignment with CLIP (LLaVA’s original encoder) help improve visual comprehension (Figure~\ref{fig:motivation}), their performance on spatial tasks like MMVP is limited—likely due to CLIP’s weakness in modeling spatial relations.
-To address this, we evaluate several stronger vision foundation models (VFMs), including DINOv2, CLIP, Segment Anything, Depth Anythingv2, and RADIO.
+In this ablation study, we conduct a comprehensive analysis of key design choices underlying our framework, focusing on core components: the selection of target visual features and the choice of alignment layer.
+As in Table~\ref{tab:components_abl}, we evaluate the impact of each component across five benchmarks (CV-Bench, MMVP, What’s Up, POPE, and MME) to validate their respective contributions to the model’s performance on vision-grounded tasks.
+Additional ablation studies on alignment objectives and target layers are provided in Appendix~\ref{supp:ablation}. \paragraph{Vision foundation models.} We begin by identifying the most effective target visual features for enhancing the alignment of internal visual representations within MLLMs.
+While residual connections and alignment with CLIP (LLaVA-1.5’s original vision encoder) help improve visual comprehension (Figure~\ref{fig:motivation}), their performance on spatial tasks like MMVP is limited—likely due to CLIP’s weakness in modeling spatial relations~\citep{yuksekgonul2022aro}.
+To address this, we evaluate several stronger vision foundation models (VFMs), including DINOv2~\citep{oquab2023dinov2}, CLIP~\citep{radford2021clip}, Segment Anything ~\citep{kirillov2023segment} (SAM), Depth Anything v2~\citep{yang2024depthanythingv2} (DAv2), and RADIOv2.5~\citep{heinrich2025radiov2}.
 As shown in Table~\ref{tab:components_abl}, our analysis confirms that aligning with stronger visual features indeed enhances visual understanding, with DINOv2 and other VFMs demonstrating improved performance compared to CLIP.
-Results show that DINOv2 consistently emerges as the most effective and versatile, and we thus adopt DINOv2 as the default visual foundation model for all subsequent experiments.
+Results show that DINOv2 consistently emerges as the most effective and versatile, and we thus adopt DINOv2 as the default visual foundation model for all experiments. \paragraph{Target layers.}